SquareSquire286/UE5-Modular-Interaction-Framework/README.md

 # UE5 Modular Interaction Framework (C++ / Blueprint)

 ## Overview
 This repository contains a modular object interaction framework developed in Unreal Engine 5 using C++ with Blueprint integration.
-The system was originally created for commercial VR training simulations and was designed to support reusable interaction logic across multiple simulation scenarios.
+The system was originally created for a **restaurant-focused commercial VR training simulation**, but was designed to support reusable interaction logic across multiple simulation scenarios.

 The framework is built around a base **Grabbable** actor and extended using the **Decorator design pattern** to support runtime composition of object behaviors such as slicing, cooking, and stacking.